inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 of e few remaining bits of your brain just evaporated?"
 		-- Patricia O Tuama, rissa@killer.DALLAS.TX.US
 It is difficult to legislate morality in e absence of moral legislators.
-You will be given a post of trust and responsibility.
+You will be given a post of trust and respibility.
 The lights are on,
 but you're not home;
 Your will